Azure/azure-sdk-for-python/sdk/ml/azure-ai-ml/azure/ai/ml/_telemetry/guide_to_logging.md

-## Configuring Client-side Logging for Azure Gen AI SDK
+## Configuring Client-side Logging for Azure Machine Learning SDK v2

 This document explains the logging system for the Azure ML SDK for developers in this repository who want to understand how the logging system works and how to configure it for their own methods and modules.